Edin Atić

-Edin Atić (born January 19, 1997) is a Bosnian professional basketball player for Budućnost VOLI of the ABA League and the Montenegrin League.
+Edin Atić (born January 19, 1997) is a Bosnian professional basketball player for Bosna of the Bosnian League and the ABA League.
 Standing at 6 ft 7 in (2.01 m) and weighing 195 lbs.
 (88 kg), Atić is mainly a shooting guard-small forward, but he can also play as a point forward.
 He also represents the senior Bosnian national basketball team.

 Early life

 Atić was born in Bugojno, Bosnia and Herzegovina.
 Raised in Donji Vakuf, Atić started playing basketball with Spars Sarajevo.
 In 2013, he signed with Spars Sarajevo.

 Professional career

 Spars Sarajevo

 In 2013, Atić signed a deal with Bosnian club Spars Sarajevo, of the Bosnian Championship.
 He stayed a member of Spars Sarajevo from 2013 to September 2015, when the Greek club AEK bought his player rights with a transfer fee.
 In January 2016, he returned to Spars Sarajevo, after AEK loaned him back to the club, for the remainder of the 2015–16 season.